ansible-collections/ibm_zos_core/docs/source/installation.rst

 By default, the `ansible-galaxy`_ command installs the latest available collection, but you can add a version identifier to install a specific version.
 Before installing a collection from Galaxy, review all the available versions.
-There could be new patch releases and beta versions available and you might be interested in the features in a particular version.
+Periodically, new releases containing enhancements and features you might be interested in become available.

 Here's an example command for installing the **IBM z/OS core collection** for a specific version.